CSA - Certified Solution Architect

 Private Network

-• Private networks can be freely created
+• Private networks can be created freely

-• No Security Groups are in between
+• No Security Groups between instances

 Reserved Subnets - can be used for private networks: